-Purchased power costs have been significantly higher than projected resulting in increased power cost adjustment rates to retail customers.
-Low market prices have produced less revenue from the sale of Prairie State energy into the market.
+Purchased power costs were significantly higher than projected resulting in increased power cost adjustment rates to retail customers.
+Low market prices produced less revenue from the sale of Prairie State energy into the market.
 This revenue is used to offset the cost of purchased power to meet PPS electric load.
 PPS also realized price differentials between the node where Prairie State energy is liquidated in the MISO market and the node where PPS purchases it power from the market.
 This price differential or transmission congestion has averaged around \$9/MW.
-Additionally, Prairie State continued to battle startup issues related to plant which resulted in lower than projected capacity ratings.
-Performance and output from the plant has improved significantly in recent months with a change in management and operating philosophy.
+Additionally, Prairie State continued to battle startup issues related to plant which resulted in lower than projected capacity ratings

 To address the increased power cost and associated rate impacts to customers, in November, 2014, the PPS Board of Directors approved an Action Plan with several key goals.
 The first goal was to stabilize the PPS finances and power cost.
-Additional goals for FY15 included no increase in the PCA rate of 2.15¢ while eliminating the PCA balance by year end.
+Additional goals in FY15 included no increase in the PCA rate of 2.15¢ while eliminating the PCA balance by year end.
 As part of the plan, PPS changed portfolio managers approving a contract with American Municipal Power.
 The plan also includes reductions in debt service for KMPA and Paducah by replacing portions of the Debt Service Reserve Funds with Surety Bonds.
 These funds will be used to effectively defease principal payments over the next several years.
-KMPA also intends to advance refund all or a portion of its 2007A&B bond issue which is forecasted to also reduce debt service cost.
-Reductions in KMPA debt service and improved performance from Prairie State are realized as reductions in power cost to its members including PPS.
-All of these action items are planned during the second six months of the year.
+KMPA also advance refunded a portion of its 2007A&B bond issue which also reduced debt service cost.
+Reductions in KMPA debt service and improved performance from Prairie State are realized as reductions in power cost to its members including PPS

 The portfolio management contract with American Municipal Power includes efforts to market the generation assets held by KMPA and PPS in order to eliminate excess capacity from the total portfolio.
 PPS, through its assets and contracts with AMP and KMPA, has a total MW capacity of approximately 239MW.
-PPS has base load of approximately 70MW and peak demand of 161MW.
+PPS has base load of approximately 70MW with an all-time high peak demand of 161MW.

-Fiscal year 2015 projections included in the Action Plan reflect increasing debt service coverage ratios and much improved cash positions while maintaining a 2.15¢ PCA during FY15 and reducing the power cost adjustment in FY16.
+Fiscal year 2015 projections included in the Action Plan reflected increasing debt service coverage ratios and much improved cash positions while maintaining a 2.15¢ PCA during FY15 and reducing the power cost adjustment in FY16.